A Game 7 is one of the rarest treats in sports, especially when it happens in the World Series.

 The Yankees scored a run in the fifth inning when Tony Kubek hit into a double play.
 It proved to be the difference in a tight 1-0 World Series win for New York.

 Oct.
 13, 1960 -- Pirates 10, Yankees 9

-Possibly the greatest Game 7 in World Series history, Bill Mazeroski came to the plate in the bottom of the ninth inning with the score tied at 9-9 and hit a home run to give the Pirates their first World Series title since 1925.
+Possibly the greatest Game 7 of all time, Bill Mazeroski came to the plate in the bottom of the ninth inning with the score tied at 9-9 and hit the only Game 7 walk-off home run in Fall Classic history, giving the Pirates their first World Series title since 1925.